open-contracting-extensions/public-private-partnerships/docs/framework.md

 **Flattened example** (showing top-level fields only)

 ```eval_rst
 .. jsoninclude-flat:: examples/full.json
   :jsonpointer: /releases/4/contracts/0/finance/0
   :ignore_path: /releases/4/
 ```

 ### V.6.
 Debt information

 Categorize senior debit, mezzanine debit, other

  Details of all debt financing should be provided in the `contract/finance` section of an OCDS release.

-*Note: Not all fields are required or applicable to all types of financing arrangement*
+*Note: Not all fields are required or applicable to all types of financing arrangement.*

 **Schema**: Information can be provided using the following OCDS fields.